Join 100,000+ using Modula to power their WordPress galleries.

 Step 1: Visit Adobe Stock

-The first step is to visit the Adobe Stock website and click on the Sell link in the main navigation at the top or scroll to the bottom of the page and click on the Become a Contributor button.
-You’ll be taken to another page where you need to click on the Get Started button.
+The first step is to visit the Adobe Stock website and click on the Sell link in the main navigation at the top or scroll to the bottom and click the Become a Contributor button.
+You’ll be taken to another page where you must click the Join now button.

 Step 2: Create Your Adobe ID